somnambulist-tech/read-models/README.md

 and contacts will be exported, using whatever rules are defined on those.

 Note: the export rules can be overridden, but it is on a per object basis.
-If you wish to apply the same rules to a collection of objects using the collection methods to apply the rules to all items.
+If you wish to apply the same rules to a collection of objects, use the collection methods to foreach over the models and apply the rules to all items.

 The exporter will only touch attributes and relationships; no other properties.
-For attributes it will convert objects to arrays / strings if possible, however it cannot access private inherited properties.
+For attributes it will convert objects to arrays / strings if possible, however it currently cannot access private inherited properties.